jpokornyiii/halsim-drivethru/README.md

 ### Publishing
 The extension will need to be published before it can be consumed by robot programs.

+There is a utility task `bumpVersion` that will automatically bump the version for you.
+It also takes in 2 optional parameters, `versionBumpType` and `versionBumpPreview`.
+Example use:

+`./gradlew bumpVersion -PversionBumpType=minor -PversionBumpPreview`

+`versionBumpType` takes one of the following values: `major`, `minor` or `patch`.
+If not provided, defaults to `patch`

+If `versionBumpPreview` is specified, the new version will be printed on screen but not actually generated.

+The `bumpVersion` task (when not in preview mode) will then run `git tag -a` with the new version number.

+Also, remember to push the tag to GitHub via `git push origin <tag>` or `git push --tags`

 NOTE: We have not set up publishing to Maven Central yet as this is dependent on the versioning system working properly.
 TODO: Fix this